 I want to start with something I hear all the time.
 "Well such and such electrical only wanted to charge me this much to complete the work".

-This week I received a a call about a couple #breakers that are tripping in a house in #Dallas.
+This week I received a call about a couple #breakers that are tripping in a house in #Dallas.
 Sounds like a simple fix.
 The homeowner believed changing the breakers would fix the issue.
 Although, when we accessed the issue, we determined that they had two overloaded circuits.
 As in most cases this usually happens when you have equipment on the circuit, like in the kitchen.
 Which is exactly where the problem was.
 Most of their kitchen appliance were being shared on the same circuit!
 Easy problem to locate, but were talking about a finished house.
 Now were stuck cutting drywall in a beautiful home to resolve this issue.
 Such a shame.

 I believe any qualified #electrician would not have created such a problem.
 This could have been easily been avoided, but somewhere along the line the wrong person was trusted.
 Because of this the homeowner is stuck with a bill in the thousands to correct a problem that should have never been.

 Now, I'm not one to complain.
 Heck, I certainly benefit from this mistake, but I certainly feel bad for the homeowner in this situation.
-To help future customers avoid problems like this, I have a few suggestion when vetting your next electrician.
+To help future customers avoid problems like this, I have a few suggestions when vetting your next electrician.

 #1 Please make sure the electrician has a #license.
 There are so many guys posing as real electricians who are not licensed.
 Would you trust your home and your family to a person whom the State of Texas deems unqualified to work on your electrical system.
 Do not just trust his word.
 Ask to see his license.